 - Each team member is required to participate in the team’s oral presentation.
 There will be penalties for the team if one or more team members do not participate in the presentation.

 - Teams should keep their presentations strictly within the 20-minutes guideline, as teams may be asked to stop presenting after the allotted time.

 - After all the presentations have concluded, there will be an intermission for the Judges to determine the performance of each team.
 General feedback will be provided by the Judges following this intermission.

 - Team Awards will be distributed in the Award Ceremony following the Competition.
-The awards will be $5,000.00 for 1st place and $2,000.00 for 2nd place.

 7 Final Considerations